-Adapted from (45).
+(Adapted from Masharani and German (60)).

-To preserve glucose stores, the low insulin concentrations in the portal venous blood-as seen in the fasting state-- allows minimal glucose production, only enough to match the needs of essential glucose-dependent tissues including the red blood cells and the central and peripheral nervous systems.
+To preserve glucose stores, the low insulin concentrations in the portal venous blood-as seen in the fasting state -- allows minimal glucose production, only enough to match the needs of essential glucose-dependent tissues including the red blood cells and the central and peripheral nervous systems.
 The liver also clears insulin more rapidly in the fasting state, thus maintaining low circulating insulin levels.
 Low insulin concentrations also contribute to lipolysis in adipocytes, releasing free fatty acids to encourage utilization of lipid over glucose to meet resting energy needs.
-Hepatic glucose release during fasting states through glycogenolysis gluconeogenesis is stimulated by counterregulatory, or 'anti-insulin' hormones.
-Glucagon plays a major role, with synergistic effects from catecholamines, cortisol, and growth hormone (50).
+Hepatic glucose release during fasting states through glycogenolysis and gluconeogenesis is stimulated by counterregulatory, or 'anti-insulin' hormones.
+Glucagon plays a major role, with synergistic effects from catecholamines, cortisol, and growth hormone

-By contrast, in the fed state-- in response to digestion and absorption of nutrients-- circulating insulin concentration increases in the portal vein secondary to insulin secretion from pancreatic β The increased insulin and glucose concentrations normally limit hepatic glucose production and stimulate liver glucose uptake through glycogen deposition (18, 70).
-Insulin causes upregulation of hexokinase. phosphofructokinase, and glycogen synthase within hepatocytes, thus inhibiting glycogenolysis and gluconeogenesis and stimulating glycogen synthesis (14, 15).
+By contrast, in the fed state-- in response to digestion and absorption of nutrients-- circulating insulin concentration increases in the portal vein secondary to insulin secretion from pancreatic β cells.
+The increased insulin and glucose concentrations normally limit hepatic glucose production and stimulate liver glucose uptake through glycogen deposition (23, 32, 91).
+Insulin upregulation of hexokinase. causes phosphofructokinase, and glycogen synthase within hepatocytes, thus inhibiting glycogenolysis and gluconeogenesis and stimulating glycogen synthesis (18).